New Denim Skirt Handbag Project

 Using Belts For Bag Handles:

-A Last Look at Denim Skirt Handbag: #2
+A Look at DIY Denim Skirt Handbags

-This second and third photos are of the bag that always gets me in trouble.
+The second and third photos are of the bag that always gets me in trouble.
 I designed it for my own use, but every time I take it out someone asks me to make one for them.
 Time seems to get in the way, though, and I can’t always say yes.

 Hope you enjoyed this tutorial and that it helps you design and make one for yourself or for a gift.
 I promise, it’s a no-fail present!